Kerry 'free' from Covid-19 at 28 days with no new cases of coronary virus

 According to statistics from the Health Service Executive, no Covid-19 disease is currently present on any patient currently receiving treatment at Kerry University Hospital in Tralee.

-There have been periods in other counties where the number of confirmed cases of coronary virus has not increased for several days but Kerry has the longest period in the country.
+There have been periods in other counties where the number of confirmed cases of coronavirus has not increased for several days but Kerry has the longest period in the country.

 According to the latest information from the Department of Health, there was no increase in the number of cases in the Gaeltacht counties last Sunday, June 14, the first time that this has happened in over a month.